WebRTC Browser Security: Real-Time Communications for B2B

 Using WebSocket API, you can create client or server applications with almost no restrictions in functionality.
 It’s based on the TCP protocol and allows closer interaction between the browser and a website.

-Since communication occurs directly between the browsers bypassing any servers, RTCDataChannel works much faster that WebSocket.
+Since communication occurs directly between the browsers bypassing any servers, RTCDataChannel works much faster than WebSocket.
 The high-speed serverless connection can be crucial in case your business requires regular web chatting with your colleagues and partners from all over the globe.
 Talking about the development tools, in the case of WebRTC, you can pay attention to PeerJS.
 This library is pretty popular among developers at the moment.
-It works as a wrapper for the WebRTC implementation within the browser and can simplify the chatting apps creation.
+It works as a wrapper for the WebRTC implementation within the browser and can simplify the creation of the chatting app.